-College Eight Garden::
+College Eight Garden:

-The class itself gives priority to College 8 students, is offered Fall, Winter & Spring, typically holds anywhere from 15 to 20 students each quarter, and provides participants with hands-on experiential learning.
+The one unit class itself gives priority to College 8 students, is offered Fall, Winter & Spring, typically holds anywhere from 15 to 20 students each quarter, and provides participants with hands-on experiential learning.
 All are welcome into the space at any time and community work hours are posted just outside the gate.
 To enroll in the course search for College Eight Garden Internship Course (CLEI 90) in the schedule of classes.

-Spring 2013 Garden Work Hours:
+Spring 2016 Garden Work Hours: